 Additionally, if you die before the age of 75, your beneficiary would not have to pay Income Tax on any money that they draw from it.
 This applies whether the beneficiary takes a lump sum, buys an annuity or draws flexibly from the pension.

 As a result, paying into a pension can be an effective way to reduce the tax that your family pays on your wealth after you die because you limit the value of your taxable estate, compared to holding money in savings or investments.
+You also benefit from tax relief on your pension contributions, which can reduce the amount of Income Tax you pay during your lifetime.

+Finally, your wealth may be more likely to grow in a pension than it would in a savings account as your provider invests the money.
+Depending on the type of pension, your employer may also contribute.
 In addition to this, the recent decision by the current government to remove the Lifetime Allowance (LTA) charge and increase the Annual Allowance to £60,000 means that you may be able to make even more tax-efficient contributions to your pension than you could previously.
+Ultimately, this means that you can hold more of your wealth in your pension.

 If you can draw on savings and investments to fund your retirement and leave these funds in your pension for as long as possible, you may be able to pass a significant portion of your wealth to your family without triggering a tax charge.